E-CAM/carpentrycon_hpc_breakout/PITCHME.md

 ## Keeping track of your opinions

-- We will use Socrative to you thoughts and help drive the discussion
+- We will use Socrative to gather your opinions and help drive the discussion

 <div>
     <iframe src="https://b.socrative.com/teacher/#import-quiz/34463134" frameborder="0" ></iframe>